benrosenberg/truth-table-generator/README.md

 # truth-table-generator
 Truth table generator written in Python.
+Uses Shunting-Yard algorithm to parse logical expressions with `AND`, `OR`, `NOT`, and `IMPLIES` operators, and parentheses.

 Run in terminal with `python table_generator.py`: